slayvi/fm2p/README.md

 aws configure
 ```
 Insert your AWS Access Key ID and AWS Secret Access Key.
+As I hard coded the region in some files, you may go with eu-west-1 as default region (it's the cheapest solution in europe for the fargate service right now) <br />

 Make sure Docker Desktop is running.

 Then run the following commands in the *infrastructure* directory: